 If you really want to maximize your redemptions, you can book the Crowne Plaza Time Square Manhattan over New Year’s Eve.
 As a hotel guest, you have direct access to Times Square and don’t have to stand in line from the early afternoon.

-The reason why the Crowne Plaza is more expensive than the InterContinental is probably the viewing area in front of the Crowne Plaza.
+The reason why the Crowne Plaza is so expensive is probably the viewing area in front of the Crowne Plaza.
 However, the Crowne Plaza still requires an additional entrance fee to enter the viewing area.

 Booking hotels with points bought can be a good measure in many cities to keep the price of hotel stays within limits, e.g. during trade fairs or other large events that tend to drive up rates.

 However, you should never buy miles or points without a redemption plan.
 These sales take place regularly and at the same time the points can be devalued at any time by the program e.g. if a new more expensive hotel category is introduced again.

 IHG Reward Points do not expire as long as you have one activity per 12 months!

 A special feature of IHG Rewards is that the points never expire!
 You only have to collect or redeem at least one point every 12 months.
 This makes it much easier to deal with a large stash of points without having to worry about expiry dates.

 Source: meilenoptimieren.com – Thanks!